Seneca-ICTOER/OPS705/docs/Labs/lab2.md

 | diff file1 file2 | Displays differences between 2 files | `diff otherfile.txt otherfile2.txt` |
 | file | Gives info about the contents of the file (e.g. file with no extension). | `file othertext.txt` |

-### Part 2: Adding a Custom Port to SELinux
-**SELinux** is an extra security system that looks for unusual patterns of behaviour in programs.
-While SELinux is a large topic of its own, we will only work with it briefly here.
-In this part, we will tell SELinux it's alright for it to allow SSH connections on a custom port.

-The default is port **22**, we will be changing it to **22222**.

-1. Run the following command (it will several seconds to complete):

-    ```bash
-    sudo semanage port -a -t ssh_port_t -p tcp 22222
-    ```

-### Part 3: Adding a Firewall Rule for the Custom SSH Port
+### Part 2: Adding a Firewall Rule for the Custom SSH Port

 As mentioned, we want to change what port the system uses to allow incoming SSH connections.
 To do that, we have to add an extra rule to our firewall to allow it through:

+The default is port **22**, we will be changing it to **22222**.

 1. Review your current rules for reference:

     ```bash